alext-sap/lx-collabo/docs/template/01_sap_terminology/sap_product_names.md

 # SAP Product Names

-The SAP product names are being entered, maintained (and translated) in SAPterm.
+The SAP product names are entered and maintained in SAPterm.

 As a general rule, SAP product names are not translatable but they may contain translatable parts.
-When translating these translatable parts of SAP product names into your language, ensure to follow the respective [Brand Voice Translation Guidelines](https://translation.sap.com/brand-voice-information.html).
+When translating these translatable parts of SAP product names, ensure to follow the instructions in [Brand Voice Translation Guidelines](https://translation.sap.com/brand-voice-information.html).

 ### Related Information